-When a motion in accordance with this clause is moved and seconded the Chairperson must leave the Chair and a temporary Chairperson, being the Deputy Mayor if present at the meeting, must take his or her their place.
-If Council has not elected a Deputy Mayor, the Deputy Mayor is absent from a meeting of Council or unable to assume the Chair for raising the disagreement, the Chief Executive Officer must take the Chair and invite nominations for a temporary Chairperson.
+When a motion in accordance with this clause is moved and seconded the Chairperson must leave the Chair and a temporary Chairperson, being the Deputy Mayor if present at the meeting, must take his or her place.
+If Council has not elected a Deputy Mayor or the Deputy Mayor is absent from a meeting of Council, the Chief Executive Officer must take the Chair and invite nominations for a temporary Chairperson.
 If there is only one nomination (which must be moved and seconded), the candidate nominated is deemed to have been duly elected.
 If there is more than one nomination, the procedure for the election of the Mayor in Governance Rule - Election of Mayor and Deputy Mayor should be followed.

-The temporary Chairperson must invite the mover to state the reasons for his or her their dissent and the Chairperson may then reply.
+The temporary Chairperson must invite the mover to state the reasons for his or her dissent and the Chairperson may then reply.